Sky Sports makes even more women's sport available on digital and TV

 By increasing its digital content output, Sky Sports will take you to the heart of the drama, telling you the untold stories through a range of exclusive interviews, heated debates and long-form content across all our platforms.

-"Sky Sports are investing in a 360 approach to covering women's sport," said Georgina Faulkner, head of Multi Sports at Sky Sports.
+"Sky Sports are investing in a 360 approach to covering women's sport," said Georgina Faulkner, Director of Multi Sports at Sky Sports.

 "The live streaming will bring fans closer to the action, the 24/7 rolling Sky Sports News coverage will keep fans constantly updated and our world-class digital production, and storytelling will peel back the layers of women's sport like never before.